Krish6190/iot-project/README.md

 ## Project Overview

-This project consists of two main components:
+This project consists of three main components:

+1. **Hardware**: Arduino board with ESP-CAM module and PIR sensor for motion detection and image capture
-1. **Backend Server**: Node.js/Express application that handles image uploads, storage, and push notifications
+2. **Backend Server**: Node.js/Express application that handles image uploads, storage, and push notifications
-2. **Mobile App**: Flutter-based mobile application for viewing captured images and receiving real-time alerts
+3. **Mobile App**: Flutter-based mobile application for viewing captured images and receiving real-time alerts

-The system is designed for home security, allowing users to monitor their premises remotely through captured images from IoT devices like Raspberry Pi cameras or ESP32-CAM modules.
+The system is designed for home security, allowing users to monitor their premises remotely.
+When the PIR sensor detects motion, the ESP-CAM captures images which are then sent by the Arduino board to the backend server for processing and storage.
+Users receive instant notifications on their mobile devices when security events occur.

 ## Features